 1National Average APY information as of October 17, 2022, according to the FDIC National Rates and Rate Caps.

 2High Yield Savings Account – $100 to open account.
 Rates may change without notice.
-There is a $10.00 excess transaction fee for every transaction over six for preauthorized withdrawals, automatic or telephonic transfers, checks, drafts, and debit card or similar transactions from your account per account statement cycle.
 If the account is closed before interest and/or bonus is credited, accrued interest and/or bonus may be forfeited for that statement cycle.
 Fees could reduce earnings.
 Ask for details.
 Additional terms, conditions, fees & exclusions may apply.

 Quontic Bank cannot and does not guarantee the information applicability or accuracy regarding your individual circumstances.
 This is not financial advice, nor should it constitute or be construed as instruction for any individual reader, or group of readers, to act or make a decision in any financial capacity.
 Seeking independent, professional consultation from a qualified and licensed expert is always the optimum avenue in making financial decisions.